 Atuh Beach is one of Nusa Penida’s most iconic locations, featuring a large cove with crystalline waters, golden sands, and a coconut palm forest.

 Atuh Beach is located on the far most eastern point of Nusa Penida Island.
 From the main town of Toya Pakeh, it’s approximately a 45-minute drive to reach Atuh Beach.

 Pantai Atuh Beach can be accessed from either the left-hand side or the right-hand side of the cliffs via the concrete steps that are cut into the side of the mountain.

 The entrance fee you will have to pay to visit Atuh Beach is 10,000 IDR.

 It’s the perfect spot to go for a swim to cool off and beach bum under one of many straw umbrellas that line the shoreline.

 Full Blog Post → Atuh Beach

-Atuh Beach – Nusa Penida Day Trip
+Atuh Beach – Nusa Penida itinerary 1 day

-A glistening white sand beach surrounded by verdant cliffs and turquoise water, Diamond Beach is a hard to beat destination and one of the best places to visit.
+A glistening white sand beach surrounded by verdant cliffs and turquoise water, Diamond Beach is a hard-to-beat destination and one of the best places to visit.

 When you arrive at the car park you will have to pay a small entrance fee of 10,000 IDR to the parking lot attendant sitting in his booth before making your way down the stairs to Diamond Beach.